The Wizard’s Tower is both a place and a magical artifact in and of itself whose origin and purpose is shrouded in mystery.

 Above the Library at the terminus of the Elevator is another vast, open area like the Garage.
 Unlike the garage, it is brightly list by a giant glowing orb sitting atop a winding staircase at its center.

 Here the outer wall is not encased with in the pseudo-stone that makes up the walls of the rest of the Tower.
-Rather, a smooth, mirror-like surface forms the outer wall rising to a rounded end at the very top.
+Rather, a mirror-like geodesic dome crowns the ceiling of the Tower.

 This upper pole of the cylinder was dubbed the Observatory due to what appears to be a viewing device located at the top of the winding staircase.
 It is currently inoperative and the best efforts of the Aurantian researchers have not been able to determine how to activate it.